This post may contain affiliate links. Read our disclosure policy here.

 Thanks to a compartmentalized snack container and simple ingredients, you can assemble one of these boxes in a cinch.
 Let’s get started!

-Healthy Protein Bento Box
+Healthy Protein School Snack Box

 Who doesn’t love a little variety at snack time?
 Good thing this healthy protein box offers just that plus, 17.5 grams of protein from ingredients like beef (or turkey) jerky, sliced cheese, and fresh fruit!